 If you wish to have flowers onstage, consult your applied teacher for approval.
 Encores are not appropriate for a student degree recital.

 Receptions are no longer allowed in the Green Room, but can be held in the lobby.
-If you wish to have a reception elsewhere in the building, please obtain permission and make arrangements with the Music Office.
+You must reserve the lobby for such purposes with the CFA Dean's Office.